Tiryaki Hasan Pasha

 Tiryaki Hasan Pasha (Turkish: Tiryaki Hasan Paşa); also called Alacaatlı Hasan Pasha (1530–1611), was an Ottoman military commander, who participated in the Long Turkish War.
 He received his education in the Enderun school.

+Ottoman historian Mehmed Süreyya recorded Tiryaki never suffered single defeat in any battles he participated during his life.

 Biography

 He was one of the attendants of Prince (Şehzade) Murad when Murad was the governor of Manisa.
 After Murad became sultan (Murad III), Hasan was promoted to provincial governor.
 After a short time, he was sent to Szigetvár as a governor and served as the Beylerbey of Bosnia in 1594.
 He participated in the Vaç Expedition in October 1595.
 In a battle in Wallachia, when those around him retreated, Tiryaki Hasan Pasha were said rode his horse alone and prevented the battlefield completely overrun by the enemies.
 Tiryaki also became a somewhat "father figure" towards Transivalnian prince Gabriel Bethlen.